hypatia-software-org/hypatia-engine/CONTRIBUTING.md

 Hypatia stricly enforces the `CODE-OF-CONDUCT.md`.
 We strive for a safe, healthy social environment for all women, whether cis or trans.

-Women have exclusive access to:

-  * *Mentorships*: A mentor will help you: learn Python, make quality contributions to Hypatia, and start your own project.
-Ideally, this is a fast track to a career in software engineering.
-  * *Women-only team chat*: Hypatia team chat already mostly consists of women, but the `#women-only` chat is a safe place exclusively for women!
-Email `lillian.lynn.lemmer@gmail.com` asking for an invite; mention a tiny bit about who you are.

 Please communicate with our lovely team:

   * IRC: Freenode #hypatia